mcanam/liricle/README.md

 # Liricle

-Liricle is simple javascript library to synchronize lyrics with music in real-time using the [LRC](https://en.wikipedia.org/wiki/LRC_(file_format)) file format.
+Liricle is a simple JavaScript library to synchronize lyrics with music in real-time using the [LRC](https://en.wikipedia.org/wiki/LRC_(file_format)) file format.
 It supports both basic and enhanced LRC formats, providing methods to load, sync, and adjust lyrics.

 **[Live Demo →](https://mcanam.github.io/liricle)**